-- a.
-Development and site alteration in Natural Hazards which includes flooding hazards shall not be permitted except for flood control structures, approved infrastructure (e.g. storm water outlets) and marine structures (e.g. dock).
-In particular, no use, building or structure which involves the storage of hazardous or toxic materials e.g. ignitable, corrosive, reactive, radioactive or pathological materials and sewage facilities, nor any institutional use or essential service shall be permitted to be constructed, enlarged or expanded on lands susceptible to flooding hazards.
-For the purposes of this Plan, the flooding hazard of the Salmon River and the Napanee River has been partially mapped and are represented on the Land Use Plan schedules.
-Reference shall be made to original documents in interpreting the extent of the flooding hazard and through consultation with the Quinte Conservation Authority. - b.
-This policy shall not prevent the reconstruction of a building damaged or destroyed by a natural cause, provided that it is reconstructed on the same building footprint and is flood proofed.
-Council shall, however, encourage reconstruction outside of natural hazards. - c.
-Lands subject to flooding hazards have not been determined for most water bodies in the Township.
-In the absence of detailed mapping the setback of habitable buildings, non-residential buildings and sewage disposal systems from the shoreline or high water mark shall be set back a minimum of 30 m [98.4 ft.].
+- g For lands subject to flooding hazards, this policy shall not prevent the reconstruction of a building damaged or destroyed by a natural cause, provided that it is reconstructed on the same building footprint and is flood proofed, where possible.
+Council shall, however, encourage reconstruction outside of natural hazards. - h Lands subject to flooding hazards have not been determined for most water bodies in the Township.
+In the absence of detailed mapping the setback of habitable buildings, non-residential buildings and sewage disposal systems from the shoreline, top of bank, or high-water mark shall be set back a minimum of 30 m [98.4 ft.].
 The setback provisions may be reduced or be waived without amendment to this Plan where technical evidence (i.e. a report or information submitted by a qualified professional such as an engineer and/or land surveyor) is provided that establishes a flood plain elevation and that development will be located above the said elevation.
-Lands may be rezoned to implement changes to the flood elevation. - d.
-Where lands designated as natural hazards are under private ownership, this Plan does not intend that these lands will necessarily remain as such indefinitely, nor shall it be construed as implying that such areas are free and open to the general public or will be purchased by the Township or other public agency.
+Lands may be rezoned to implement changes to the flood elevation. - Where lands designated as natural hazards are under private ownership, this Plan does not intend that these lands will necessarily remain as such indefinitely, nor shall it be construed as implying that such areas are free and open to the general public or will be purchased by the Township or other public agency. - Any lands designated as natural hazards may only be redesignated where technical evidence or studies are undertaken to demonstrate that the hazard does not exist or the hazard can be overcome through acceptable engineering techniques and that no adverse environmental impacts will result. - k There is no obligation to accept lands identified as natural hazards as park lands for the purposes of Section 42 of the Planning Act.

-- e.
-Any lands designated as natural hazards may only be redesignated where technical evidence or studies are undertaken to demonstrate that the hazard does not exist or the hazard can be overcome through acceptable engineering techniques and that no adverse environmental impacts will result. - f.
-There is no obligation to accept lands identified as natural hazards as park lands for the purposes of Section 42 of the Planning Act. - g.
-A planning application may not be deemed to be complete by the Township or approval authority where the applicant does not provide information (i.e. survey, technical report) on the limits of the flooding hazard or the extent of natural hazards or the engineering measures required to address a particular hazard.
+A planning application may not be deemed to be complete by the Township or approval authority where the applicant does not provide information (i.e. survey, technical report) on the limits of the flooding hazard orthe extent of natural hazards or the engineering measures required to address a particular hazard.

-4.7.6.
+4.7.8.
 Other Natural Hazards

-Development shall generally be directed away from lands having significant development constraints such as steep or unstable slopes, organic soils, marshy or low lying lands or unstable bedrock unless the hazard can be overcome using acceptable engineering techniques and where applicable, the standards set out in the Building Code can be met and provided that no adverse environmental impact will result.
+Development and site alteration shall generally be directed away from lands having significant development constraints such as steep or unstable slopes, organic soils, marshy or low-lying lands or unstable bedrock unless the hazard can be overcome using acceptable engineering techniques and where applicable, the standards set out in the Building Code can be met and provided that no adverse environmental impact will result.

 Karst topography can lead to hazards including sink holes, fissure widening, bedrock collapse and preferential pathways to groundwater.
 Such features have the potential to adversely impact water supplies through reduced filtration and rapid transport of contaminants and may present a hazard to human health and safety.

-Geotechnical and hydrogeological investigations, prepared by a qualified professional, may be required when development is proposed within areas of potential karst topography to determine the present of the hazard, whether development may proceed, and any required mitigation measures.
-Quinte Conservation shall be consulted during the review of such development proposals occurring within karst areas and in determining when a geotechnical and/or hydrogeological assessment is required.
+Development should generally be directed to areas outside of karst topography unless the effects and risk to public safety are minor so as to be managed or mitigated.
+The assessment of such effects and risks should take into account the physical characteristics of the subject property and the scope of the proposed development.
+Geotechnical and/or hydrogeological investigations, prepared by a qualified professional, may be required when development is proposed within areas of potential karst topography to determine the present of the hazard, whether development may proceed, and any required mitigation measures.
+The Conservation Authority and/or the local Health Unit may be consulted during the review of such development proposals occurring within karst areas and in determining when a geotechnical and/or hydrogeological assessment is required.